Skip to content

 None

-If b is provided in high precision, these parameters will be passed to the quantize_to_fp4 call done prior to the matrix multiplication.
+If other is provided in high precision, these parameters will be passed to the quantize_to_fp4 call done prior to the matrix multiplication.

 None